Teaching English is, by far, one of the most common professions for those who live and work abroad.

 Before moving to Seoul, South Korea back in 2015 (best decision of my life!), I knew that teaching English would be the best place to start.
 And over the past few years of being abroad, most of the expat friends that I’ve met have all taught English through different age groups, and in a variety of settings, such as in public elementary schools, private academies, or in corporate companies.

 In total, I have lived in Seoul for three and a half years.
 I started teaching at a public elementary school through the EPIK program, and stayed at that job for two years.
 It was a truly memorable experience that taught me a great deal about teaching, cultural differences, and simply, life.
-If you're interested in teaching English at private schools in Korea, check out this article.
+While Seoul is certainly the hub of job opportunities in South Korea, another great place to live and work for a quieter lifestyle is Jeonju.

 In this post, I wanted to share my story of how I used my work experiences to get to where I am today, and hope that you can apply some of my tips to your future experiences as well!